 Due to the tensed situation and the air of suspicion it created, some of the respondents were reluctant to fill the questionnaire.
 Some also insisted on being paid before responding because they were under the impression that the study was sponsored by the government or the oil companies.
 In Tisun and Kolokolo communities, the women were reluctant to participate in the Focus group discussions (FGDs) and also to give their names for the record.
 This was because they claimed that several people, governments, agencies, and even their leaders had come to interview them and to collect their names without any benefit resulting from such contacts.
-This problem was resolved by presenting proper identification to prove that the study was also enlisted to help enlighten the participants on the purpose of the study.
+This problem was resolved by presenting proper identification to prove that the study was unconnected with any of the suspected sources.
+The help of indigenous research assistants was also enlisted to help enlighten the participants on the purpose of the study.
 Consequent on the systematic approach adopted in managing the limitations of this study, it is believed that the overall quality of the study would not be undermined.